 Teen athletes are different from pros—and we treat them that way

-You wouldn’t put your teen athlete on the same field as the pros, so why take them to the same doctor?
-See why pediatric care is the best option for your teen.
+You wouldn’t put your teen athlete on the same field as the pros, so why take your teen to the same doctor?
+See why pediatric care is the best option.

 Falcons’ Grady Jarrett knows the importance of specialized care

 When it comes to teen athletes, Grady Jarret gets it: Kids need specialized care.
 Our nationally ranked orthopedics and sports medicine program is here to provide it.

 Atlanta United’s Miles Robinson understands why same sport doesn’t mean same doctor

 She may hold her own on the pitch, but Atlanta United Defender Miles Robinson understands that pediatric care is the best way to help your teen overcome injury and achieve her goals.